 8. Wrap your pipes

-Insulate all hot-water pipes to reduce the delays (and wasted water) experienced while waiting at the tap for the water to become hot.
+Insulate all hot-water pipes to reduce the delays (and wasted water) experienced while waiting for the water to become hot.

 Summer water-saving tips for outdoor use

 Summer is the time for daily lawn watering and splashy fun for kids.
 Be smart about your water use to keep your bills low.
 Try the following tips.